Brevis: The Infinite Compute Layer

 Each new integration amplifies Brevis’ visibility, expanding ecosystem surface area and deepening network entrenchment.
 As usage scales, verifiable proof generation across multiple domains builds quantifiable trust metrics.

 These milestones reinforce institutional confidence, formalising industry-wide recognition and credibility.
-In turn, ecosystem participation by leading protocols, developers, and enterprises accelerates Brevis’ transformation from a product to an industry standard for verifiable computation.
+In turn, ecosystem participation by leading protocols, developers, and enterprises accelerates Brevis’s transformation from a product to an industry standard for verifiable computation.

 3. Increased Credibility → Reinforcement of Adoption Moat

 Rising credibility compounds into a durable adoption moat.
-As partners, investors, and protocols align around Brevis’ ecosystem, the platform benefits from network-validated legitimacy making it the go-to verifiable compute layer for mission-critical applications.
+As partners, investors, and protocols align around Brevis’s ecosystem, the platform benefits from network-validated legitimacy, making it the go-to verifiable compute layer for mission-critical applications.

 This accumulated trust not only strengthens developer preference and brand authority but also raises switching costs, as integrated workflows, proof dependencies, and ecosystem tooling become deeply intertwined with Brevis’ infrastructure.